Theo2co/adanalysts-template-website/storydata.md

       </div>
       <div class="chat-bubble">
         <div class="chat-name">SHELDON · THEORIST</div>
-        <p>No. Its validity depends on how well we can identify hostility in the data.</p>
+        <p>At least not for our data.
+Its validity depends on how well we can identify hostility in the data.</p>
       </div>
     </div>